webmd-health-services/Carbon.Windows/README.md

 * `Get-CBackConnectionHostName`, for getting the list of currently configured back connection hostnames.
 * `Get-CEventLog`, for fetching available event logs.
-* `Install-CEventLog`, which creates an event log only if it doesn't already exist.
+* `Install-CEventLog`, which creates an event log with specified sources only if the log and the sources do not exist.
-* `New-CEventLog`, for creating an event log.
+* `New-CEventLog`, for creating an event log or registering a new source to an event log.
 * `Register-CBackConnectionHostName`, for adding a back connection hostname, if it isn't already configured.
-* `Remove-CEventLog`, for removing an event log.
+* `Remove-CEventLog`, for removing an event log or event source.
-* `Test-CEventLog`, which checks if an event log exists.
+* `Test-CEventLog`, which checks if an event log or an event source exists.
-* `Uninstall-CEventLog`, which removes an event log only if it exists.
+* `Uninstall-CEventLog`, which removes an event log or event source only if it exists.
 * `Unregister-CBackConnectionHostName`, for removing a back connection hostname, if it exists.